heinnurmhanna/Employee-Attrition-Analysis-Across-Organizational-Management-Levels/README.md

 | 19  | Executive leadership                               | 2–5 years        | 7.14               |
 | 20  | Executive leadership                               | 6–10 years       | 0.00               |

+Results for senior and executive groups should be interpreted cautiously because some experience categories likely contain very small numbers of employees.

 **Key Findings**
 - **Highest attrition occurs in early career stages:** Entry-level employees with 0–2 years experience have the highest attrition rate (44.12%), indicating that turnover is most critical in the first years.
 - **Attrition decreases with experience:** Across most management levels, employees with longer tenure (10+ years) have significantly lower attrition rates.